jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01b.md

+---
+heading: Chapter 1b
+title: "The Causes of Consonances"
+description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+image: /covers/harmony.jpg
+weight: 4
+author: Johannes Kepler
+icon: /icons/kepler.png
+---

-Axiom VI
+## Axiom 6

-When two strings emit identical sounds, a third note which is consonant with one of them will also be consonant with the other; and one which is dissonant from one will also be dissonant from the other, and so with various different kinds of consonances or discords also.
+When 2 strings emit identical sounds, a third note which is consonant with one of them will also be consonant with the other; and one which is dissonant from one will also be dissonant from the other, and so with various different kinds of consonances or discords also.

 Note that identity of sound is put in the subordinate position as a species, and consonance in the antecedent position as genus.

 Hence the two following points should be understood.
 First, it does not follow that if two strings are consonant in any way, then a third is also consonant with both of them, or dissonant with both of them.
 For that is false of the genus, but true of the species of identity of sound.

 Secondly, it does not follow that if the third is consonant with one of the sounds which are identical in some particular consonance, it will be consonant with the other with the same species of consonance; for that would not always be true, which I shall demonstrate with an example, though in anticipation.
 Let there be two notes, making the diapason G and g.
 Let there be a third note d.
 It makes a fifth with G, and is therefore also consonant with g; yet not by a fifth, but by a fourth.

 The chief application of this axiom is in Proposition IV.

-Axiom VII
+## Axiom 7

 The cause of the harmonies metaphysical.